Skip to main content

 • Manually specifying your environment key flagsmith get <YOUR_CLIENT_SIDE_ENVIRONMENT_KEY>.

-3. In your application, initialise Flagsmith with the resulting JSON, this will set default flags before attempting to use local storage or call the API. flagsmith.init({environmentID: json.environmentID, state:json})
+3. In your application, initialise Flagsmith with the resulting JSON.
+This will set default flags before attempting to use local storage or call the API. flagsmith.init({environmentID: json.environmentID, state:json})

 A working example of this can be found here.
 A list of cli commands can be found here.